stnolting/neorv32/rtl/verilog/README.md

 You can use [GHDL's synthesis feature](https://ghdl.github.io/ghdl/using/Synthesis.html) to convert a preconfigured NEORV32 wrapper setup into a single, synthesizable, **plain-Verilog** module.
 The resulting Verilog module can be instantiated within an all-Verilog design.
-The provided makefile is used for conversion and also for running all-Verilog simulation.
+The provided makefile is used for conversion and also for running an all-Verilog simulation.

 ```
 NEORV32 Verilog Conversion and Test